-When a player cannot reach the ball before it bounces, however, it will need to be hit back with compact strokes to clear the net efficiently.
+If a player cannot reach the ball before it bounces, they will need to hit a short, precise stroke that clears the net effectively.
 Fortunately, certain techniques, such as the half volley, allow for quick returns at a shorter distance.

-To learn more about the half volley, proper technique to make this shot effective, and when to use it during your training sessions or match play, read on.
+To learn more about the half volley, and how to use the proper technique, keep reading.
+I’ll also cover how to make this shot effective, and when to use it during your next match.

 What Does A Half Volley Mean In Tennis?

-A half volley in tennis means that instead of hitting the ball directly out of the air, it was allowed to bounce but only for a fraction of a second before being hit back over the net.
+A half volley in tennis means that instead of hitting the ball directly out of the air, it was allowed to bounce but only for a fraction of a second before being returned

 It’s called a half volley because the shot falls uniquely in between a volley and a ground stroke despite the ball hitting the ground.
 Even though the ball is allowed to hit the court, it isn’t allowed to come back up to its natural height and is instead hit as if no bounce occurred.